MockLeagues/sqlplus/README.md

 });
 ```

-Keep in mind, since sqplus allows you to create a stream over the query result set, you can perform ANY sort of map-reduce operations on the resulting collection.
-This is particularly useful if you have some sort of data manipulation you want to perform on your results which would be difficult to express directly at the SQL level, such as a complex group by operation:
+Keep in mind that since sqplus allows you to create a plain object stream over the query result set, you can perform ANY sort of map-reduce operations on the resulting collection.
+This is particularly useful if you have some sort of data manipulation you want to perform on your results which would be difficult or impossible to express directly at the SQL level, such as a group by operation:
 ```java
 SqlPlus sqlPlus = new SqlPlus("dbUrl", "user", "password");
 Map<String, List<Widget>> widgetsByColor = sqlPlus.query(session -> {